byu/serf/README.md

 Commands
 --------

-The Unit of Work to be done.
+The piece of work to be done.
 This takes in a request, represented by a "Message", and returns an "Event" as its result.
 The command class is the "Interactor" or "Domain Controller" with respect to performing Domain Layer business logic in coordinating and interacting with